 Applications for admission and applications to defer commencement will be dealt with in accordance with the Admission to Coursework Programs Policy.

 5.1.1 Requirements for enrolment and re-enrolment

-In order to become an enrolled or re-enrolled student, a person who has been offered a place in a program must, by the prescribed date:
+In order to become an enrolled or re-enrolled student, a person who has been offered a place or a student who is continuing in a program must, by the prescribed date: